fabianbaiertum/BFM-test/README.md

 My code improved the performance of the provided R code using Numpy by ~60 times, using GPU, it improves by at least ~70 times compared to the Numpy code.
 For the GPU version, you need to install the CUDA package from Nvidia and then install Cupy in your IDE.

+I also included my paper for the research internship at the Financial Mathematics Department at TUM.